 This example injects SQL that prints the source control details for each included change script file right before that file's changes are applied to the database.
-It is used to immediately identify any change script file that cause an error during deployment.
+It is used to immediately identify change script files that cause errors during deployment.

-The ability to inject SQL with placeholders opens up many possibilities for auditing and control.
+The ability to inject SQL with placeholders opens up many possibilities for versioning, logging, auditing and control.